copygirl/howto-example-mod/README.md

 - `--addOrigin`: Load assets from one or multiple directories.

 You should now be able to run the game in debug mode with your mod by simply selecting the appropriate launcher by pressing on "Launch Client" to the left of the bottom status bar in VS Code.
 When you've done this once, you can also run the last used launcher by pressing `F5`.

-## Release

-To create a release `.zip` of your mod, simply package the `.dll` file from `bin/Release` as well as the contents of the `resources` directory.
-Optionally you may include the `.pdb` file, which contains debug symbols not necessary to run the mod, but can be useful, as it allows exceptions to display the exact line number at which it occured in your code.

-**TODO:** Include a task to do this automatically.

 [VS]: https://www.vintagestory.at/